dmksnnk/gin-bigcache/README.md

 ## How

-Gin-bigcache is a wrapper around bigcache and stores your responses in [gobs](https://golang.org/pkg/encoding/gob/) in a memory.
+Inspired by [github.com/gin-contrib/cache](https://github.com/gin-contrib/cache) (which doesn't work propely with bigger responses), Gin-bigcache is a wrapper around bigcache.
+It stores your responses in [gobs](https://golang.org/pkg/encoding/gob/) in a memory.

-Package uses bigcache's config, so for better tuning of your cache please refer to [bigcache itself](https://github.com/allegro/bigcache/blob/master/config.go).
+Package uses bigcache's config, for better tuning of your cache please refer to [bigcache itself](https://github.com/allegro/bigcache/blob/master/config.go).